AlexLietard/otpsy/README.md

-# Outliers Toolkit for Psychology, Otpsy
+# Outlier detection Toolkit for Psychology, otpsy

 ![Logo of the package](./logo.svg)